Adldap2/Adldap2/docs/query-builder.md

 Paginating your search results will allow you to return more results than your LDAP cap (usually 1000) and display your results in pages.

+> **Note**: Pagination will retrieve **all** records from your LDAP server.
+> The pagination object is simply a collection that allows you to
+> iterate through the resulting records easily and intuitively.

 To perform this, call the `paginate()` method instead of the `get()` method:

 ```php